 McAnea’s article plugs a “Future Social Care Coalition” which Unison has set up with “employers, providers, social care charities and politicians from across political divides”.
 The website of the “campaign” (futuresocialcarecoalition.org) confirms that it is dominated by social care employers and a spate of Tory and right-wing Labour politicians.

 In other words, Unison is helping privatised care providers agitate for more subsidies from the government, while also helping protect them against any push for public ownership.
 Naturally the Future Social Care Coalition will not advocate serious changes for care workers either, beyond some vague comments about better pay and “parity of esteem” with NHS workers.

 There needs to be a serious campaign for public ownership, NHS-level pay and conditions for care workers, and a thorough transformation of social care.
 And to start on that we must denounce what McAnea and the Unison leadership are doing.

-Unison organisations and activists in particular should make a fuss, demanding their union withdraws from Future Social Care and instead launches campaigning for public ownership, with clear demands for care workers.
+Unison organisations and activists in particular should make a fuss, demanding their union withdraws from the Future Social Care Coalition and instead launches campaigning for public ownership, with clear demands for care workers.

 • Reclaim Social Care campaign for public ownership: reclaimsocialcare.uk

 • Our briefing on social care and public ownership is here